cbonoz/identity23/README.md

 Blockreach pulls information from LENS to create a verified profile page for the business with contact information using Onyx and LENS.
 Zero/low fee interactions with the verified business account interactions facilitated with a paymaster ZkSync that refunds gas fees.

 * <b>JPM Onyx sdk</b>: Social Identity Integration and Finance and Identity integration.
 The Onyx SDK is used for two key pieces.
-Most of the behavior of the app is server side, and contained in the `/api` provision and verify route folders.
+Most of the behavior of the app is server side, and contained in the `/api` provision and verify route folders (and in onyx.js within the github project)

 1. Blockreach app has an admin issuer/verifier account that is run server side and used to validate new business page creations.
 2. These server verifies all new page requests and generates unique DID and VC/VP keys that are saveable by each page owner.